hytechclub/web-201/EjsTemplates/PeopleListStarterApp.md

 ```

 ## Adding More People
-When this part is working, add another HTML page for the third person in the [people.json](people.json) array.
+When this part is working, add another HTML page for the third person in the <a href="people.json" target="_blank">people.json</a> array.
 Make sure to properly route to this new person's page based on the query parameter in the `personPage` function, and add a link on the "home.html" page.